 I did some research around that time.
 This was a hundred years ago, give or take seven decades, so there wasn’t any internet.
 I researched it the old-fashioned way.
-I read books, I asked people, and I looked stuff up in Bibles and magazines and encyclopedias.
-I found a third belief about the same topic.
-There were chapters of Christian believers who held that if you speak in tongues it was the devil moving through you and you were going to Hell.
-Going.
-To.
-Hell.
+I read books, I asked people, I looked stuff up in Bibles and magazines and encyclopedias.
+Then I found a third belief about the same topic.
+There were chapters of Christian believers who held that if you speak in tongues it was the devil moving through you.
+You were going to Hell.

-I get asked a lot why I’m an atheist.
-I used to believe in God, when I was young, for the same reason I believed in Santa Claus – it’s what I was told.
-I won’t say that the controversy about tongues drove me away from faith in a Christian God, any more than it specifically drove my mother from church, but it made me question the validity of it.
-It made me dig deeper and look beyond what I was told.
+People ask me all the time why I’m an atheist.
+When I was young, I believed in God for the same reason I believed in Santa Claus.
+That’s what I was told.
+The controversy about tongues didn’t drive me away from faith in a Christian God.
+It didn’t specifically drive my mother from church.
+But it made me question the validity of it.
+It made me dig deeper.
+I looked beyond what I was told.
 If my life has a theme, it is that.
 Dig deeper.
-Look beyond what you’re told.
+Look beyond what you are told.

 I hope everyone has a spectacular day, whatever you believe.
 Hug tightly to all the family you see.
 Love one another as much as you love your faith.
 In fact, love each other more.
-Speak to them in whatever tongue you favor, and don’t judge them for their sins or even for their beliefs.
+Speak to them in whatever tongue you favor, and don’t judge them for their sins.
+Don’t judge them for their beliefs.
 Nobody knows the truth about why we’re here, especially not the people that swear they do.
 But while we are here we have each other and we have days like today to be together.

 I would give anything I have to hug my mother today.
 Not judge her, just hug her.
 And I would give anything if you could, too.